NumanBhat1/cybersecurity-notes/README.md

 # Cybersecurity Notes

 My study notes and cheatsheets as I work toward a SOC / blue team role and study for CompTIA Security+.
-I write things down in my own words to actually learn them
-- this repo is that, kept public so it stays organized and others can use it too.
+I write things in my own words to actually learn them - this repo is that, kept public so it stays organized and others can use it too.

 > These are learning notes, not a reference authority.
 I add and correct things as
 > I go.